Watch Case Materials Explained: Steel, Titanium, Gold & More

 How Case Material Affects Price

-Titanium sits somewhere in between.
+Titanium generally sits somewhere in between.

 Which Material Is Best for a Beginner?